KatePril/hair-classifier/README.md

 | model_5  | 0.672    | 0.756 |
 | model_6  | 0.756   | 2.045  |
 | model_7  | 0.687    | 0.864 |

+### The final model
+The `model_6`'s evaluation has shown the highest accuracy score so it was exported to the training script of the final model.
+The final model was trained on the original data only because additional training on the augmented data has proven to have a negative impact on the model's performance.

 # Dependencies installation
 All the necessary dependencies are listed in Pipfile.
 Install pipenv using the following command: